txiong002/Rust_Starship-Crawler/README.md

 # Tagged commit

-The commit to grade is Release_6142023.
+The commit to grade is tagged "Release_6142023".